gwatcha/reaper-keys/README.md

 - Back up your key map by exporting it, then import the provided keymap `reaper-keys.ReaperKeyMap` via the `import` button at the bottom of the action list window in Reaper.
 (This will overwrite your current key bindings!)
 - For all the actions to work, install the [SWS/S&M](https://sws-extension.org/) extension for Reaper.

-When you want to restore your old keymap, you must empty the `reaper-kb.ini` in your `REAPER` root directory and restart REAPER.
+When you restore your old keymap, you may want to empty the `reaper-kb.ini` in your `REAPER` root directory and restart REAPER.
 Otherwise, there will likely be remnants from reaper-keys.

-**Important Update:**

-There was a bug with windows and osx path names that has been fixed since Wednesday, May 27th.
-If you downloaded the library before then, you will need to update it!
-Follow the instructions for reverting your keymap, and just reimport the updated one.
-Just be sure you delete the `REAPER/reaper-kb.ini` file.

 ## Help